 Amplifying the impact of your event

-Output: A full digital manuscript with images integrated throughout, and completed to a publishable standard (online).
-A digital print file that allows you to produce unlimited physicalcopies as required.
+Output: A full digital manuscript with images integrated throughout, with all content approved by you, and completed to a publishable standard.
+A digital print file that allows you to produce unlimited physical copies as required.

 Time and cost: Completing your Chronicle can take 4-6 weeks and cost from $6000 to $30,000 (+gst) depending on the size and length of your event, output requirements, and travel.